Russia ETF draws meme stock-like trading frenzy

 By Saqib Iqbal Ahmed

-NEW YORK, March 2 (Reuters) - The battered shares of Van Eck’s Russia ETF RSX.Z are attracting a surge of interest from traders and drawing comparisons to last year’s frenzy in so-called meme stocks.
+NEW YORK, March 2 (Reuters) - The battered shares of Van Eck’s Russia ETF RSX.Z have attracted a surge of trader interest and drawn comparisons to last year’s so-called meme stock frenzy, as investors seek ways to capitalize on market gyrations caused by the Ukraine crisis.

-Designed to track the performance of the MVIS Russia Index .MVRSXTR, the ETF has tumbled 65% over the last two weeks as Russia’s invasion of Ukraine and Western sanctions stir massive gyrations in assets linked to the country.
+Designed to track the performance of the MVIS Russia Index .MVRSXTR, the ETF has tumbled nearly 70% over the last two weeks as Russia's invasion of Ukraine and Western sanctions stir massive swings in assets linked to the country.

+Van Eck said in an SEC filing on Wednesday the ETF would temporarily suspend the creation of new shares until further notice, citing "significant declines" in the value of Russian securities and the rouble.

+The ETF's tumble has been a boon for bearish investors.
+RSX shorts are up $299 million in year-to-date mark-to-market profits, according to financial analytics firm S3 Partners.

 Options on the ETF were even busier, with 211,000 contracts traded, or four times the expected volume.